Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications

 \subsection{Emoji Sentiment Annotation}

-We first ask ChatGPT to label the 50 most frequently used emojis in Section \ref{sec:emoji_semantics_no_context} with positive, neutral, and negative sentiment and compare the differences between human and ChatGPT annotations.
-We present the prompt details in Table \ref{tab:sentiment_no_text} in Appendix.
+We first ask GPT4 to label the 50 most frequently used emojis in Section \ref{sec:emoji_semantics_no_context} with positive, neutral and negative sentiment with the prompt in Table \ref{tab:sentiment_no_text} in Appendix.

-We compare the GPT4 annotation with the human annotation in \citet{hu2017spice}, and the only difference is the sentiment annotation of emoji \MyEmoji{\flushedface} flushed face.
-The human annotation is neutral and the response of ChatGPT is negative, considering feelings of embarrassment or a sense of being overwhelmed in \MyEmoji{\flushedface}.
-The same sentiment annotation indicates that ChatGPT can fully understand the sentiment in the emojis.
-From the response from ChatGPT, it often mentions that it requires the text context to determine the emoji sentiment, so we discuss the influence of emojis for ChatGPT on the downstream sentiment analysis task.
+Compared to the human annotations in \citet{hu2017spice}, we observe that ChatGPT and human annotators share the same sentiment annotation for almost all emojis (49 out of 50).
+The only difference is the annotation for the \MyEmoji{\flushedface} (flushed face) emoji.
+While the human annotation is neutral, ChatGPT's response is negative, considering feelings of embarrassment or a sense of being overwhelmed associated with \MyEmoji{\flushedface}.
+This discrepancy indicates that ChatGPT can interpret the sentiment of emojis but may differ from human annotations in specific cases.
+ChatGPT's response often notes that it requires text context to accurately determine emoji sentiment.
+Therefore, we discuss the influence of emojis on ChatGPT's performance in downstream sentiment analysis tasks.